Fatialnd/Fatialnd/README.md

 # 👋 Hi there, I'm Fatemeh!

-I'm a passionate **frontend developer** focused on building clean, user-friendly, and scalable web applications.
-I love turning ideas into interactive interfaces and creating seamless digital experiences.
+I’m a software engineer passionate about building clean, user-friendly, and scalable web applications, turning ideas into seamless digital experiences.

 ---